shohanean/venos/README.md

 ## About This Project

-This is a starter project for Laravel with various packages included.
+This is project is the ultimate Point of Sales (POS) everyone looking for.
+Built with `Laravel` & various packages included.

 Packages List is given below:

 - Avatar Generator [laravolt/avatar](https://github.com/laravolt/avatar).